 KENNETH E. HOBGOOD, FAIA (1949-)

-Since 1989, he has received nearly 40 AIA Awards and in 1997 got the prestigious Henry Kamphoefner Prize.
-He was an adjunct professor at the NCSU College of Design.
+Since 1989, he has received nearly 40 AIA Awards and in 1997 won the prestigious Henry Kamphoefner Prize.
+He was an adjunct professor at the NCSU College of Design for several years.
 In 2008, his firm won 2nd place in the AIA NC Headquarters competition.
 His two sons, Paul and Patrick, joined the firm - Paul in 2009 and Patrick in 2013.

 2000 - The John Kilgore Residence, Hyco Lake NC.
 Unbuilt.

-2002 - The Frances Gravely and Haig Khachatoorian House, aka the GK House, 304 North Boundary Street in Chapel Hill.
+2002 - The Frances Gravely and Haig Khachatoorian House, aka the GK House, 304 North Boundary Street, Chapel Hill NC.
 Built by Chuck Lewis Construction.
 3850 square feet, located on the site of their previous house which burned down in 1996.
 Cabinetry by Hobgood's brother Tom Hobgood.
 Featured in many magazines including Architectural Digest.
 Sold in 2015 to Madhu Beriwal.
-As of 2017, Hobgood is working on an a bedroom addition and a garage addition.
+As of 2017, Hobgood is working on a bedroom addition and a garage addition.

-2002 - The Paletz-Moi Residence, 5415 Piney Bluff Court, Durham.
+2002 - The Paletz-Moi Residence, 5415 Piney Bluff Court, Durham NC.
 Built for current owners.
 From a documentary about the making of Richard Meier's Getty Museum in Los Angeles, Paletz and Moi gleaned a phrase that captured their vision for a house: "Interconnected Spaces Bathed in Light."
 General contractor: Spec Con of Wendell.
 Structural engineer, Stroud Pence of Raleigh.
 Second and fifth photos by James West.
-Featured on the 2014 NCMH ModaPalooza Tour.
+Featured on the 2014 NCModernist ModaPalooza Tour.

-2006 - The Andrew and Deborah Ingraham Residence, 101 Erskine Court, Cary.
+2006 - The Andrew and Deborah Ingraham Residence, 101 Erskine Court, Cary NC.
 Construction took three years as Ingraham dismissed two construction companies and ultimately finished the job himself.
 Photos by Leilani Carter.

 2008 - The Wellons House, Smithfield NC.
 Unbuilt.
 Won a 2009 AIANC Award.
 Video.

-2010 - The John and Sally Bugg House, 5118 Piney Creek Lane, Durham.
+2010 - The John and Sally Bugg House, 5118 Piney Creek Lane, Durham NC.
 8 acres.
 Project architect, Alan Tin.
 Arranged in four pavilions.
 Construction by Vinny Petrarca of Tonic Construction.
 From concept to move-in, the project took ten years.
 Cabinetry by Hobgood's brother Tom Hobgood.
 Won a 2004 AIANC Unbuilt Award.
 Featured in the Wall Street Journal, April 2011.
-Bottom three photos by Ashley Twiggs.
+Bottomthree photos by Ashley Twiggs.

 2014 - The Adnan Al Bahar Residence, aka Villa Al Behar, Kuwait City, Kuwait.
 Commissioned 2011.
 Project architect, Alan Tin.
 1600 square meters.
 Includes generous and completely separate spaces for formal entertaining, the family’s private living space, the servants’ living quarters, and large garage and workshop for the automobile collection.
 Unusual for Kuwait, the Villa will be fully handicapped-accessible.
 All mechanical systems are backed up in triplicate.
 Structural engineer Tim Macfarlane of London designed a series of glass planes and tubes which work as veils to filter light.
 There is a grand staircase comprised of three-inch-thick, cantilevered glass risers, and an 800-pound glass front door with electro-magnetic lock.
 Interiors by Minta Bell Design Group.